Cairo’s mummies get a new home. And a grand procession on the way.

 At 8 p.m., the mummies — 18 kings and four queens — left the famed ochre-hued Egyptian Museum near Tahrir Square, where they had rested for decades.
-They were each atop specially decorated gold-and-blue-hued vehicles, resembling a boat.
+They were each atop specially decorated gold-and-blue-hued vehicles resembling boats.
 Or perhaps the symbol of a winged sun, an ornament worn by Egypt’s ancient rulers and seen as providing protection.
-Each of the 22 vehicles was emblazoned with the name of the royals mummy it carried.
+Each of the 22 vehicles was emblazoned with the name of the royal mummy it carried.

 The multimillion-dollar affair — called the Pharaohs’ Golden Parade — had been promoted for months.
 Egyptian authorities are seeking to attract tourists, a key source of foreign currency, and alter the course of an economy battered by the coronavirus pandemic, Islamist attacks and political chaos in past years.